 President Bracelet for SRP773, SRP775, SRP777, SRP779

 These bracelets and end-links were made for the 6309 diver, but since there are many similarities to the new SRP "reissues," it is a fit with these as well.
 However, one major defect of the SRP models is that they sometimes will have uneven lug holes.
 This is a manufacturing error that makes fitting solid end-link bracelets impossible.
-To get around this I am also including a pair of custom spring bars (2.0mm with 1.1mm tips) to try to rectify this, so if the fat ones won't line up, these should. (they might need to be guided into the holes using a small screwdriver or other spring bar tool--email me if you need help).
+To get around this I am also including a pair of custom spring bars (2.0mm with 1.1mm tips), so if the fat ones won't line up, these will.

 Now, about the bracelet: This is a super manly bracelet that is a great compliment to the 6309/SRP divers.
 It is heavy and thick and a pleasure to wear.
 It is also compatible to a wide range of wrist sizes (screws for removable links, and up to 8 can be removed).
 The strap also comes with two, 2.5mm "fat boy" spring bars!